rucs-uoft/rucs-uoft.github.io/assets/info/Submitting-to-RUCS.md

 The Review of Undergraduate Computer Science (RUCS) is a non-archival publication based at the University of Toronto that features the best of research work conducted by undergraduate students.
 RUCS only publishes extended abstracts (650 – 1050 words).

 If you are interested in submitting, please read the following and send any questions to [rucsuoft@gmail.com](mailto:rucsuoft@gmail.com).
-The deadline for submissions is **December 15, 2018**.
+The deadline for submissions is **January 1, 2021**.
+However, if your manuscript is nearly complete already it may be included in the 2020 issue instead.

 ## Who can make a submission?